 In other words, most of us share and retweet what we want to hear.
 A quote misattributed to Mark Twain states: “A lie can travel halfway around the world while the truth is putting on its shoes.”
 This certainly seems to be true for social media.

+It’s also easy to spread fake news with relevant hashtags.
 The spreading of fake news is often done by individuals, and it’s worth remembering that much of what we see on social media represents extremes, posted by people with clear agendas.
 It’s also happening on a larger scale, with governments attempting to sway public opinion surrounding current events.
 Twitter recently disclosed “a significant state-backed information operation focused on the situation in Hong Kong, specifically the protest movement and their calls for political change.”

 They found 936 accounts from China “were deliberately and specifically attempting to sow political discord in Hong Kong, including undermining the legitimacy and political positions of the protest movement on the ground.”

 Twitter is an ideal breeding ground for many types of disinformation, and the platform itself acknowledges the work of state-backed agents.
 This can also spread beyond politics, feeding conspiracies and other theories on the fringe.
 A 2018 study in the American Journal of Public Health looked at the impact by “Twitter bots and Russian trolls” on the vaccine debate.
 They concluded: